nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 categories: software
 ---

-I’ve started to professionally work with programming in 2011.
-One year later, I discovered the Ruby language and fell in love with it.
-Since then I worked with a plenty of projects and never worried about concurrency.
-In the meanwhile, there were some discussions on how Ruby is inefficient in terms of concurrency.
+I've started to professionally work with programming in 2011.
+One year later, I have discovered the Ruby language and have fallen in love with it.
+Since then I've worked on a plenty of projects and have never worried about concurrency.
+Meanwhile, there have been some discussions on how Ruby is inefficient in terms of concurrency.
 This instigated me to study the topic to really understand what was happening.

-After some time studying it, I noticed that some of the developers (even seniors) that I Know had the same lack of knowledge in this subject as I had.
-For this reason, I wrote this article as an attempt to fill this gap.
+After sometime studying it, I noticed that some of developers (even seniors), had the same lack of knowledge as I had.
+For this reason, I'm writing  this article as an attempt to help you if you have this same gap.

 ## Why is everyone talking about it?